kudobuilder/operators/repository/confluent-schema-registry/docs/v1.0/security.md

 To connect KUDO Confluent Schema Registry with Kafka Brokers configured with TLS, the same TLS certificate and key that is used to setup Kafka's transport encryption needs to be used to create a new Kubernetes TLS secret.

 Here, we are assuming that the TLS Certificate file name is `tls.cert` and key name is `tls.key` that is used for Kafka TLS encryptions.
-We create a new Kubernetes TLS secret for Confluent Schema Registry as:
+We create a new Kubernetes TLS secret for KUDO Confluent Schema Registry as:

 ```
 $ kubectl create secret tls confluent-schema-registry-tls --cert=tls.crt --key=tls.key